MediaComem/comem-archidep/ex/nginx-static-deployment.md

 that with nano or Vim.
 You will need to use `sudo` as that directory is only writable by `root`.

+> :books: You can add the `.conf` extension to the file or not, as you wish.
+> Nginx does not need its configuration to have a particular extension.

 Take the static configuration that was [presented during the course][nginx-static-conf] and put it in the file.
 You should modify it to: